miklevin/MikeLev.in/_posts/2023-03-09-my-first-moz-programming-project-will-be-emailed-screenshots.md

 ---
 date: 2023-03-09
 title: My First MOZ Programming Project Will Be Emailed Screenshots
-permalink: /blog/my-first-moz-programming-project-will-be-emailed-screenshots/
 headline: Become a Valuable Asset with My Programming Project!
 description: I'm offering a project to teach people how to do data tricks that can make them valuable to employers or customers.
 This involves taking a screenshot of a website and emailing it to the user daily, and building up a series of baby-steps to create a durable and interoperable automation platform.
 Learn how to become a valuable asset with my project!
 keywords: MOZ, Programming, Project, Screenshots, Employers, Customers, Laptops, FOSS, SEO, Automation, Platform, Baby-Steps, Durable, Interoperable
-categories: seo, automation, moz, platform
+categories: seo, platform, automation, moz
+permalink: /blog/my-first-moz-programming-project-will-be-emailed-screenshots/
 layout: post
 ---

 Getting started with Moz.
 How does this go?
 Well, I have a project I stepped up for which is getting to know every data source enough to say a few smart words